 Overview of Concussion

 Concussion, also called concussion injury, closed head injury, or mild traumatic brain injury (MTBI), is a temporary brain injury that occurs as a result of head trauma.
-Motor vehicle accidents, falls, collisions during recreational sports, and child abuse are common causes for concussion in children.
+Motor vehicle accidents, falls, collisions during recreational sports, and child abuse are common causes for concussion.